A unified fidelity-based framework for quantum speed limits in open quantum systems: Analysis and discussion

-Despite the apparent freedom in the choice of the function \( D(x) \) mentioned in Proposition 1 and in Theorems 1 through 6, it can be observed that all the bounds derived for the various QSLs ultimately depend only on the chosen fidelity and are independent of the specific form of \( D(x) \), provided that \( D(x) \) satisfies the properties stated in Proposition 1.
+Despite the apparent freedom in the choice of the function \( D(x) \) mentioned in Proposition 1 and in Theorems 1 through 6, it can be observed that all the derived QSLs ultimately depend only on the chosen fidelity and are independent of the specific form of \( D(x) \), provided that \( D(x) \) satisfies the properties stated in Proposition 1.

-In the case of the Bures fidelity $F_B$ Eq.~\eqref{eq:genMLDeffHamiltdyn} provides a Margolus–Levitin-type bound for closed quantum systems under time-dependent Hamiltonian evolution.
-In addition, Eq.~\eqref{eq:genMLDeffLindbladevol} generalizes the Margolus–Levitin-type bound to arbitrary open system dynamics generated by positive time-local maps.
+In the case of the Bures fidelity $F_B$ Eq.~\eqref{eq:genMLDeffHamiltdyn} provides a ML-type QSL for closed quantum systems under time-dependent Hamiltonian evolution.
+In addition, Eq.~\eqref{eq:genMLDeffLindbladevol} generalizes the ML-type QSL to arbitrary open system dynamics generated by positive time-local maps.
 Combining Eqs.~\eqref{eq:genMLDeffLindbladevol} and \eqref{eq:MTboundDeffLindbladevol}, we obtain the unified QSL for Bures fidelity $F_B$ as follows:

-which generalizes both the ML and MT bounds to arbitrary open-system dynamics.
+which generalizes both the ML-type and MT-type QSLs to arbitrary open-system dynamics.

-In the case of super fidelity, by combining Eqs.~\eqref{eq:MLboundsuperfidelity} and \eqref{eq:MTboundsuperfidelity} we obtain an unified expression for the QSL as follows:
+In the case of super fidelity, by combining Eqs.~\eqref{eq:MLboundsuperfidelity} and \eqref{eq:MTboundsuperfidelity} we obtain n unified expression for the QSL as follows:

 Furthermore, the following inequality for trace-class operators holds~\cite{sim05}: